debrouwere/datashell/README.md

 pip3 install datashell
 ```

-Open up an IPython-based data shell with by typing `datashell` into your terminal.
+Open up an IPython-based data shell for Python 3 by typing `datashell` into your terminal.

 (If you want, you can alias it to something shorter too, by putting e.g. `alias dash=datashell` into your `~/.bashrc` or wherever your shell customizations live.)

+There is also `datashell-qt` which is the same thing but with inline plotting.
+It will reconfigure your default IPython 4 shell to automatically load datashell if necessary.
+(Apologies for the configuration hijack.
+With the transition from IPython to Jupyter, the best way to configure custom profiles seems to be in flux.)
+Alternatively, just type this into an IPython QtConsole:

+    %matplotlib inline
+    %run /usr/local/bin/datashell.py

 ### Convenience functions